Breathing During Strength Training

 “Oh yeah, don’t forget to breathe!”

-Strength training has become so technical these days.
-There was a time when “grip it and rip it” was all you needed to build strength and size, but now we have this field called personal training where a trainer justifies his or her pay, it seems, by the number of instructions they regurgitate!
-What happened to the KISS principle?
+Strength training has become highly technical.
+There was a time when “grip it and rip it” was all you needed to build strength and size.
+Now, with personal training as a profession, trainers often justify their pay by rattling off endless cues.
+Whatever happened to keeping it simple?

-Well, remember one thing: success leaves clues!
-Pull out any video of your favorite bodybuilding star and watch how they train.
-In particular, pay attention to their breathing.
-When Kai Greene is benching 500 pounds or Ronnie Coleman is squatting 800 pounds, are they casually exhaling when they lift and inhaling when they lower?
+Well, success leaves clues.
+Watch any video of elite bodybuilders training.
+Pay close attention to their breathing.
+When Kai Greene is benching 500 pounds or Ronnie Coleman is squatting 800 pounds, are they casually exhaling on the way up and inhaling on the way down?

-When the going gets tough, the “tough guys” hold their breath.
-You would, too!
-In fact, we all perform what’s termed a Valsalva maneuver (i.e., exhaling against a closed glottis) unconsciously when confronted with near-maximal efforts.
-If you don’t believe me, pay attention next time you’re “exerting force” sitting on a toilet!
-Trust me, you’re not holding your breath because of the smell!
-Then again…
+When the weight gets heavy, they hold their breath.
+And so would you.
+In fact, we all instinctively use what’s called the Valsalva maneuver—exhaling against a closed glottis—during near-maximal efforts.
+If you don’t believe it, pay attention next time you’re “exerting force” on the toilet.
+You’re not holding your breath because of the smell.
+Well, maybe…

-Research indicates that to maximize intra-abdominal pressure during strength training, you should breathe deeply – approximately 75% of maximum – into your belly and hold that breath if possible throughout a repetition, exhaling only when you complete the rep. This provides optimal support for the spine with the fewest side-effects, and it makes you stronger!
+Research shows that to maximize intra-abdominal pressure during strength training, you should take a deep breath—around 75% of your max—into your belly and hold it throughout the rep, exhaling only after completion.
+This provides optimal spinal support with minimal side effects and actually makes you stronger.

-Breathing, and in particular breath-holding, is an instinctive process though.
-If you attempt to lift a heavy load, you’ll naturally hold your breath.
-You really don’t need to think about it.
+Breathing, especially breath-holding, is instinctive.
+If you’re lifting a heavy load, you’ll naturally hold your breath.
+There’s no need to overthink it.

 follow